JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 * Tread Damper: Sneak +4(6,8,10) (Upgradeable)
 * Weight Absorber: Carry weight +10(20,30,40) (Upgradeable)

+Upgradable items can be improved at a workbench.
+If they are already installed, you have to remove them first.

 ------------------------------------------------------------
  b) Implant locations (!!!SPOILER WARNING!!!)
 ------------------------------------------------------------